ChaalBaaz: Plot

 The reason Tribhuvan and Amba refuse to attend to marriage offers for Anju is that they want to get her married to Amba's brother Batuknath Lallanprasad Maalpani a.k.a.
 Balma.
 They call Balma to live with them, who soon begins harassing Anju and kills her pet dog when he leaps to her defense.
 Terrified at the turn of events, Anju runs away from home.
 On her way, she is harassed by strangers until Suraj saves her.
-That same day, Manju has a fight with Jaggu, and she sets off on her own path.
+That same day, Manju fights with Jaggu, and she sets off on her own path.
 In a twist of fate, their paths end up crossing, and while the sisters meet, they end up exchanging places.
 Thus, an injured Suraj is brought to Anju's house by Manju, while Anju ends up at Manju's slum.
 Manju also falls in love with Suraj.

 Manju is easily able to assert control over Tribhuvan, Amba, and Balma.
 While the trio mistakes her for Anju and assumes her to be weak, Manju surprises them by displaying strength and aggression.
 Meanwhile, Anju starts getting close to Jaggu, who starts falling for the new "Manju".
 He proposes marriage to her, to which she agrees.
 Suraj sees Anju with Jaggu and thinks Manju is cheating on him, and breaks up with Manju.

 The two sisters live their lives comfortably until one day, Balma spots Anju at Manju's place and correctly deduces that the one in their house is her identical-twin sister Manju.
 He hatches a plan and kidnaps Anju, taking her to a bungalow at Alibaug.
 One of Jaggu's friends overhears Balma speaking to Tribhuvan on the phone and informs Manju, Suraj, and Jaggu, who finally understand what's going on.
-They arrive at the bungalow where Tribhuvan forces Anju to drink poison by holding her nanny captive.
-Suraj, Manju and Jaggu fight off Tribhuvan's goons and save Anju, who properly meets and shares a tender moment with her twin Manju.
+They arrive at the bungalow, where Tribhuvan forces Anju to drink poison by holding her nanny captive.
+Suraj, Manju, and Jaggu fight off Tribhuvan's goons and save Anju, who properly meets and shares a tender moment with her twin, Manju.
 She is taken to the hospital and survives.